bavla/HowTo/R/Xtree.md

 An exercise in animation in R. A difference between alternate and random switching of Xtree lighting.

+The basic idea is simple: generate a sequence of Xtree pictures in PNG and join them into an animated GIF using the program ImageMagick.

 Install the program [ImageMagick](https://imagemagick.org/script/download.php).

 Setup the working environment